Android Pie

-Android Pie (codenamed Android P during development) is the ninth major release and the 16th version of the Android mobile operating system.
+Android 9 Pie (codenamed Android P during development) is the ninth major release and the 16th version of the Android mobile operating system.
 It was first released as a developer preview on March 7, 2018, and was released publicly on August 6, 2018.

 On August 6, 2018, Google officially announced the final release of Android 9 under the title "Pie", with the update initially available for current Google Pixel devices, and releases for Android One devices and others to follow "later this year".
 The Essential Phone was the first third-party Android device to receive an update to Pie, notably coming day-and-date with its final release.
 The Sony Xperia XZ3 was the first device with Android Pie pre-installed.

-As of October 2025, 2.67% of all Android devices ran Android Pie, whose final security update was released on January 4, 2022.
+As of June 2026, 2.26% of Android devices run Android 9 Pie, making it the 8th most widely used version of Android.

 History

 Android Pie, then referred to as "Android P", was first announced by Google on March 7, 2018, and the first developer preview was released on the same day.
 The second preview, the first beta release, was released on May 8, 2018.
 The third preview, called Beta 2, was released on June 6, 2018.
 The fourth preview, called Beta 3, was released on July 2, 2018.
 The final beta of Android P was released on July 25, 2018.

-Android Pie was the last version to be named after a confectionary product, with subsequent versions having only a numeric version.
+Android Pie was the last version to be named after a confectionery product, with subsequent versions having only a numeric version.